ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/syntax/_includes/pragma/files.md

 | --- | --- | --- |
 | Two string arguments: prefix and URL | — | Static |

 Attach a set of files to the query by URL.
-Works similarly to adding multiple files via `PRAGMA File`](#file) by direct links to files with aliases obtained by combining a prefix with a file name using `/`.
+Works similarly to adding multiple files via [`PRAGMA File`](#file) by direct links to files with aliases obtained by combining a prefix with a file name using `/`.

 ### Library